Support for me

 If you feel harmed, uncomfortable, or unsafe, that is more than enough of a reason to reach out to our program.
 Sometimes, people are hesistant to seek support because they aren’t sure how to describe or categorize what happened to them.
 Other times, folks can feel like the situation isn’t serious enough, or they don’t know if any action can be taken.
 These are normal, common feelings to have; don’t let them prevent you from getting the care that you need and deserve.Link to Calendly booking system for the VPA.

 What an advocate can provide

 The goal of advocacy is to help you explore your unique needs and goals, and then work alongside you to help you achieve them.
+Advocacy is a short term option and advocates can refer students to long term care.
 As a result, advocacy looks different for every person.
 You can meet with an advocate once or on an ongoing basis, and they can offer support and resources in the following areas.

 Immediate & emotional support

 - Learn about common reactions to sexual assault, relationship violence, domestic violence, stalking, sexual harassment, trauma and other experiences.

 - The advocate can provide options, rights, resources, and referrals, including those related to many of the areas outlined below.

 - Process your experience in a safe, judgment-free environment.

 - Discuss how you can take care of yourself and heal through counseling options, stress reduction techniques, support groups, and/or other resources.